Man Accused Of Stealing Great Dane In Idaho Springs

 IDAHO SPRINGS, Colo.
-(CBS4) – Idaho Springs police are searching for a man accused of stealing a woman’s dog on Tuesday.
+(CBS4) – Idaho Springs police are searching for a man accused of stealing a woman’s dog last Tuesday.
 Officers released a photo of the suspect, who has not been named.

 The dog’s owner told officers that she met the man earlier in the day at Indian Hot Springs and asked him to walk her Great Dane while she was in the pool.